chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 I know Tail is supposed to represent the hotter regions/climates, but given 30 minutes, movie!Tail would end up as African to me.
 We don't have sprawling sand deserts.
 We're hot-and-humid, not hot-and-dry.
 I don't think we're huge on elaborate stronghold booby-traps either.

-And in 30 minutes, Spine remains Scandavanian-inspired from How to Train Your Dragon, if they had bamboo.
+And in 30 minutes, Spine would remain Scandavanian-inspired from How to Train Your Dragon, if they had bamboo.
 The bamboo and the lack of a Scandavanian accent are the only distinction.
 Spine are characterized by being big in size ([SEA people are genetically smaller on average](https://en.wikipedia.org/wiki/Average_human_height_by_country)) and they have *snow*.
 We don't have snow, so much so that literally every kid I know wish to travel to a country where they can experience snow.

 #### SEA-Authentic Tail